 Below is a list of possible questions, however if you feel something is missing please feel free to add on.
 This is a continuous process and we would greatly appreciate if you can answer at least ONE of the following questions on the class blog for every group that presents following their presentations.

-What part resonated most with you from the presentation?
+Potential Questions: What part resonated most with you from the presentation?

 What did you find most interesting?